 Length 10.6 mi · Climbing 1200 ft

-This enjoyable loop starts in second-growth redwoods and climbs to a wide-open grassy ridge with nice views of rolling hills and the Olema Valley.
+This enjoyable loop climbs to a wide-open grassy ridge with nice views of rolling hills and the Olema Valley.
 There are also a few miles on the redwood-lined Cross Marin biking trail, a pleasant and easy stroll despite constant traffic noise from Sir Francis Drake Boulevard.

 The loop is popular with mountain bikers, most of whom prefer to cycle in the counter-clockwise direction to avoid a steep climb up Shafter Grade.
 However, in this direction Bolinas Ridge Fire Road is an unpleasantly long uphill pull, during which you mostly see the dirt road rising up directly in front of you.
 In contrast, hiking clockwise you'll have a steep climb up Shafter Grade, but then there's a long descent down Bolinas Ridge with some pretty nice sweeping views of the Olema Valley in front of you.

 Start at the Samuel P. Taylor parking lot.
 Walk along the road to the campgrounds, across the auto bridge, and turn left onto the Cross Marin Trail.
-The road is paved at first but it soon becomes dirt.
-The route parallels Sir Francis Drake Boulevard, at one point crossing it on a bridge.
+The road is paved at first but soon becomes dirt.
+The wide leafy road parallels Sir Francis Drake Boulevard, at one point crossing it on a bridge.

 Walk through the fish viewing area and continue on the dirt road marked "Shafter Grade".
 The road begins to climb steeply, winding through a lush and attractive second-growth redwood forest with a lot of bay laurel.
 Near the top, the redwoods give way to firs.
 The climb is difficult and it seems to go on forever, but at least the traffic noise is left behind.

 Shafter Grade Fire Road ends at a T intersection with the Bolinas Ridge Fire Road.
-To the left, the road passes through some redwood groves that may be old growth, eventually reaching Mount Tamalpais State Park.
+To the left, the road passes through some redwood groves, eventually reaching Mount Tamalpais State Park.
 But that's another hike, so turn left instead.
 The scenic road climbs a little more, winding through open fields and passing through a gate before cresting a hill.
 There's a nice view of the ridgetop cow pastures with the rolling hills of the Olema Valley below.
-The dirt road actually passes through the cow pasture and on occasion cows may be standing around on the road (once a herd started following me as I walked through).
+The dirt road actually passes through the cow pasture and on occasion cows may be standing around on the road and may start following you around.

 The road divides into two parallel roads as it reaches the bottom of a hill.
 The road to the left is a ranch road, while the one to the right is the fire road.
 Stay to the right, passing through a gate.
 There follows a somewhat dull mile of road, with the views screened by a line of brush and trees to the left and the redwood forest to the right.